-Born in Buffalo, New York, Barbara and her family have called themselves New Mexicans since 1983 when they moved to Albuquerque from Seattle Washington for her husband Rodney’s job at Sandia National Labs.
+Born in Buffalo, New York, Barbara, and her family have called themselves New Mexicans since 1983 when they moved to Albuquerque from Seattle Washington for her husband Rodney’s job at Sandia National Labs.

-Barbara and her husband served as volunteer missionaries for The Church of Jesus Christ of Latter-Day Saints in the Africa Southeast Area from 2017-2019.
+She and her husband served as volunteer missionaries for The Church of Jesus Christ of Latter-Day Saints in the Africa Southeast Area from 2017-2019.
 They worked to expand the BYU-I Pathway Worldwide program to the people of South Africa and several surrounding countries.
 This program

-offers a college education to people through-out the world at minimal cost and offers certificates, Associate’s degrees and Bachelor’s degrees in multiple technical and vocational fields.
+offers a college education to people through-out the world at minimal cost and offers certificates, Associate’s degrees, and Bachelor’s degrees in multiple technical and vocational fields.